rsw359/reading-notes/401-noats/TheCommandLine.md

 - **.** (dot) - This is a reference to the current directory. eg in the example above we referred to Documents on line 4 with a relative path.
 It could also be written as ./Documents
 - **..** (dotdot)- This is a reference to the parent directory.
 You can use this several times in a path to keep going up the hierarchy. eg if you were in the path Macbook/roger you could run the command ls ../../ and this would do a listing of the root directory.

    **cd**

-- Change Directory- cd followed by a path moves to the specified dir.
+- Change Directory - cd followed by a path moves to the specified dir.
 CD on its own will move to the root directory

 ## Everything is a File